MaaSTaaR/539kernel-book/Chapter 9: Filesystems.md

 	ret
 ```

 For the same reason of restoring the previous environment when returning to the caller, the routine pushes the value of `edx` into the stack, then both of `edx` and `eax` are cleared since they will be used by the instruction `in`.
 After that, the value of the passed parameter which represents the port number that caller wishes to read from, is stored in `dx`.
 Finally, `in` is called, the result is stored in `ax` ^[Since the first operand of `in` is `ax` and not `al` then a **word** will be read from the port and not a single byte.
 The decision on using `ax` instead of `al` was made here because of our needs as you will see later, if you need to read just one byte for some reason you can define another routine for that.], the previous value of `edx` is restored and the routine returns.
 You may ask, why did we only stored and restored the previous value of `edx` while the register `eax` is also used also, why didn't we store and restore the previous value of `eax`?
 The reason is that `dev_read` is a function that returns a value, and according to `cdecl` convention <!-- TODO: Check the name --> the returned values should be stored in the register in `eax`, so, the value of `eax` is intended to be changed when return to the caller, therefore, it will not be correct, logically, to restore the the previous value of `eax` when `dev_read` returns.
-The ultimate goal of defining both `dev_write` and `dev_read` is to make them available to be used in C code, so, the lines `global dev_write` and `global dev_read` should be written in the beginning of `starter.asm`.
+The ultimate goal of defining both `dev_write` and `dev_read` is to make them available to be used in C code, so, the lines `global dev_write`, `global dev_write_word` and `global dev_read` should be written in the beginning of `starter.asm`.

 ### The Driver
 One ATA bus in the computer's motherboard makes it possible to attach two hard disks into the system, one of them is called master drive which is the main one that the computer boots from, the other disk is known as slave drive.
 Usually, a computer comes with two ATA buses instead of just one, which means up two four hard disks can be attached into the computer.
 The first one of those buses is known as the primary bus while the second one is known as the secondary bus.
 The port numbers that are used to communicate with the devices that are attached into the primary bus start from `0x1F0` and ends in `0x1F7` each one of them has its own functionality while the ports number from `0x170` to `0x177` are used to communicate with devices that are attached into the secondary bus, so, there are eight ports for each ATA bus.
 The terms that combine a bus name and a device name are used to specify exactly which device is being discussed, for example, primary master means the master hard disk that is connected to the primary bus while secondary slave means the slave hard disk which is connected to the secondary bus.
 For the sake of simplicity, our device driver is going to assume that there is only a primary master and all read and write requests should be oriented to this primary master, therefore, our device driver uses the port number `0x1F0` as the base port to send the commands via PIC.
 You may ask, why are we calling this port number a base port?
 As you know that all the following port numbers are valid to communicate with the primary ATA bus: `0x1F0`, `0x1F1`, `0x1F2`, `0x1F3`, `0x1F4`, `0x1F5`, `0x1F6`, `0x1F7`, we can add any numbers from `0` through `7` to the base port number of the primary bus `0x1F0` to get a correct port number to communicate with the primary bus, the same is correct with the secondary ATA bus which its base port number is `0x170`.
 So, we can define the base port as a macro ^[Or even variable.] as we will see in our device driver, and the we can use this macro by adding a specific value to it from `0` through `7` to get a specific port, the advantage of doing so is the easiness of changing the value of the base port to another port without the need of changing the code itself.
 Before starting in the implementation of the driver, let's create new two files: `ata.h` and `ata.c` which will contain the code of the device driver which communicates to ATA devices and provides an interface for the rest of the kernel to write and read data from the disk.
 The following is the content of `ata.h` and the details of the functions will be discussed in the next subsections.